Caterpillar 993K Loader Radiator Overhaul

 “Once we got the hard nose in, our applications engineers met to develop a solution for this particular piece of equipment,” said Mitchell.
 “We are able to pull from our experience in working on other equipment to design a better solution for BNI Coal’s 993K.”

 When L&M Radiator engineers get a project like replacing an original OEM radiator, one of the first things they think about is how to make it better than the original.
-The company has a reputation for building radiators and coolers that last a very long time.
+The company has a reputation for building radiators and coolers for Caterpillar Hauler and Loaders that last a very long time.

 “Because we knew this machine was operating in a coal mine and because it’s a loader, we knew our radiator was going to be operating in a very dirty environment,” said Mitchell.